eidoil32/Kitchen-Assistant/README.md

 Creating an SRS Document

 ## Project Management:
-All new features and changes must upload to relation branch (AND NOT THE MASTER!), After pushing changes -> creating an Pull-Request.
+All new features and changes must upload to relation branch (AND NOT THE MASTER!).
+After pushing changes -> creating an Pull-Request.